 global defines options that process-wide and often OS-specific.

-In the pfSense package, you have tabs to define "frontends" and "servers" but the resulting configuration is actually made up completely of listen sections.
+In the pfSense package, tabs exist to define "frontends" and "servers" but the resulting configuration is actually made up completely of listen sections.
 This is okay for the most part, but it does prevent advanced usages that need to refer to several backends and the like.

-In HAProxy, you can make a single server directive with a blank port and it will listen on all the ports of the frontend that it is assigned to.
+In HAProxy, a single server directive can be made with a blank port and it will listen on all the ports of the frontend that it is assigned to.
 The package's GUI implies that this will be the case by leaving the port blank.

 What actually gets generated instead is a single server directive for each port that the frontend is listening on.
 This is an important difference when the ports that are being listened on are not interchangeable.
 Example:

-You define a front end for SMTP connections listening on ports 25 and 465.
+Define a front end for SMTP connections listening on ports 25 and 465.
 The server is listening on both of those ports, but 25 does not accept SSL/TLS and 465 does.
-You want it so that when someone connects to the proxy on port 25, they get connected to the server on port 25, and when they connect on 465, they get connected to the server on port 465.
+When someone connects to the proxy on port 25, they should get connected to the server on port 25, and when they connect on 465, they get connected to the server on port 465.

-In a standard HAProxy configuration where you set the frontend to listen on both ports and you set a single server directive with no port, it will operate the way you expect.
+In a standard HAProxy configuration where the frontend is set to listen on both ports and a single server directive is made with no port, it will operate the expected way.

 In pfSense, two server directives will be generated; one for each port.
-HAProxy will not send connections the way you expect.
+HAProxy will not send connections the expected way.
 It will loadbalance between them, regardless of whether the frontend and server ports match.

-Therefore in pfSense you need to create a separate frontend for this, as they are essentially different services.
-You listen on port 25 and 2525, and it doesn't matter whether someone connected on one port gets directed to the other, then you can combine them.
+Therefore in pfSense a separate frontend must be created for this, as they are essentially different services.
+Listen on port 25 and 2525, and it doesn't matter whether someone connected on one port gets directed to the other, then they can be combined.

-Splitting the servers up by port also means that you'll see a separate entry for each one in the stats page, but the port will not be shown.
+Splitting the servers up by port also means that a separate entry will exist for each one in the stats page, but the port will not be shown.
 In an HAProxy configuration where a single server directive has no ports and effectively handles multiple (due to inheriting from the frontend) it will only show up in the stats once.